Chevy Chase Lake & Kensington Railway: Lease to Capital Traction (1923–1935)

-But by the early 1920s, passengers were complaining of aged streetcars and spotty service.
+But by the early 1920s, passengers were complaining of aged—even unsanitary—streetcars and spotty service.
 Despite a 1920 ticket-price hike (one-way from the southern terminus rose to 7 cents to North Chevy Chase and 8 cents to the junction with the Sandy Spring Railroad in Kensington), the Kensington and Sandy Spring lines reported three straight years of losses around $3,500 on revenues of roughly $13,000 ($ today).

 In May 1922, Maryland's Public Service Commission, which regulates the state's streetcars, helped shepherd a tentative deal between local residents, Capital Traction executives, and the owners of the Kensington and Sandy Spring railroads.
 Under the agreement, Capital Traction—by then, the second-largest streetcar operator in the Washington, D.C., region—would connect the Kensington lines to its own network at Chevy Chase Lake, then run its own streetcars from Kensington all the way down Connecticut Avenue to downtown Washington.
 In return, local residents would raise enough money to replace the Kensington line's light rails with heavier ones suitable for Capital Transit's larger streetcars.
 This the residents did, raising $13,500 by June.

 But in July, Phillips balked at signing the agreement, insisting it be amended to allow him to close the railroad and keep the money if the company could not make his bank payments after six months.
 In response, Kensington residents delivered a petition asking the Public Service Commission to summon Phillips to explain service that had become a "miserable travesty" and streetcars so old, they said, as to be unsafe and unsanitary.
 They also asked the commission to force Phillips to sign the agreement as is.